I talk to people who are enthusiastic about passive real estate investing all the time.

 Managed Property Ownership

-As the above graphic shows, there are many strong reasons to own multifamily passive real estate investments in your portfolio.
+As the above graphic shows, many strong reasons exist for owning your portfolio’s multifamily passive real estate investments.

 Some own apartments for diversification, while others covet the tax benefits.
-The ongoing stable passive income with the ability to force appreciation is also quite compelling.
-And multifamily performance in times of inflation and in times of recession has outperformed many other asset classes.
+The ongoing stable passive income that can force appreciation is also quite compelling.
+Multifamily performance in times of inflation and recession has outperformed many other asset classes.

-All of this is true.
-But regardless of why you invest, owning apartments without having to become a landlord is an attractive option that all accredited investors should strongly consider.
+This is true.
+But regardless of why you invest, owning apartments without becoming a landlord is an attractive option that all accredited investors should strongly consider.

-By leveraging industry experts who employ proven, conservative business practices you can reap the benefits of passive real estate investing.
+You can reap the benefits of passive real estate investing by leveraging industry experts who employ proven, conservative business practices.
 That means you don’t get your hands dirty.
 No tenants, no toilets, no 2:00 a.m. phone calls.

 Someone has to do it.
 But it doesn’t have to be you.